-Particularly if you are retired, their residence is relatively easy.
-You bring about $24,000 a year into the banks there, show that you have some money, and you can move all your household goods into the country, duty-free.
+The residence process is relatively easier for retirees.
+You bring about $24,000 a year into the banks there, show that you have enough funds to support yourself, and you can move all your household goods into the country duty-free.

 Another place that we’ve seen a lot of US citizens looking at is Portugal.
-It has a Golden Visa program as well as other residence programs for those who are looking to invest in an apartment to live in and spend time there.
+It has a Golden Visa program as well as other residence programs for those who are looking to build a presence in the EU – and ultimately work toward citizenship.

-Portugal is becoming a very popular nomad and expat destination – not only with younger people and digital nomads but also for retirees.
-We have a lot of folks who are asking me about Portugal.
+Portugal is becoming a very popular nomad and expat destination – not only for younger people and digital nomads but also for retirees.

 And if you have your heart set on living in a country where you can get by just speaking English, the easiest countries to move to for you may be on our list of these 15 expat-friendly English-speaking countries.